-Individuals who utilize the SCC computing facilities and information resources are bound by this policy.
+Individuals who utilize SCC computer labs and information resources are bound by this policy.

 The Computer Usage Policy applies to all members of the College community using the institution’s computer resources.
 This includes administrators, faculty, staff, students, and members of the community.
 Use of computer resources includes utilizing computer equipment at any SCC facility including various computer labs, classrooms, offices, libraries and the use of the SCC servers from any location.